You have a passion for data science and problem-solving. We offer access to world-class staff and computational resources.

 You will be contacted by a mentor and the DSSI program administrator to begin the hiring process.

-The links above to specific job postings will take you to LLNL's Careers website, which recently launched on a new platform (Smart Recruiters).
+The links above to specific job postings will take you to LLNL's Careers website.
+From there, you will apply using the Smart Recruiters platform.
 If the links or Apply button aren't working, or if the submission functionality doesn't work, we recommend that you try again in another browser or on another day.
 If you continue to experience issues while submitting your application, please let us know at dssi-info [at] llnl.gov (dssi-info[at]llnl[dot]gov).
 We will pass along any tech support issues for resolution as quickly as possible.

 Send your questions to dssi-info [at] llnl.gov (dssi-info[at]llnl[dot]gov).
 You can also visit the LLNL Students website for more information on the Lab's scholar programs.